byjg/php-config/docs/dependency-injection.md

     // How will you get a instance?
     // ----------------------------
-    ->toInstance()                   // get a new instance for every every time you get from the container ->toSingleton()                  // get the same instance for every time you get from the container ->toEagerSingleton()             // same as singleton however get a new instance immediately after the definition.
+    ->toInstance()                   // get a new instance for every time you get from the container ->toSingleton()                  // get the same instance for every time you get from the container ->toEagerSingleton()             // same as singleton however get a new instance immediately after the definition.
-;
+    ->toDelayedInstance()            // get a new instance for every time you get from the container,
+                                     // however you can force the constructor parameters ;
 ```